Table of Contents

 Decades of research support his way of thinking.
 In 2000, Daniel Goleman, the psychologist and journalist who made the concept of emotional intelligence popular, wrote an article titled “Leadership That Gets Results” for Harvard Business Review.
 In it, Goleman outlined how coaching was a key leadership style shown to have a markedly positive impact on performance, culture and the bottom line.
 But it also turned out to be the least-used leadership approach.
 That’s where Stainer comes in.

 An Oxford Rhodes Scholar, Stanier has written a number of books.
 His last, the Wall Street Journal bestseller “The Coaching Habit” has sold over 700,000 copies (and been praised as one of the few business books that make people laugh).

 His newest book “The Advice Trap” (slated for release later this month), is all about slaying the advice monster in all of us.
 It’s an inherent part of human nature, right?
 Most of us are advice-giving maniacs.
 We love it.
 Somebody starts talking, and within a handful of seconds, we want to share our ideas, opinions and insights.
 It’s an old, deep-seated habit.

 Curious for more?
-On April 22nd at 1:00 PM ET, join Michael Stainer and WorkTango for what promises to be a lively discussion about wrestling our natural inclination to give advice, by revitalizing curiosity, honing in on listening, and using a not-so-instinctual move, called coaching.
+Check out the webinar with Michael Stainer and WorkTango about wrestling our natural inclination to give advice, by revitalizing curiosity, honing in on listening, and using a not-so-instinctual move, called coaching.